SES Americom has launched a hybrid satellite/fiber-based service that will beam video programming to telcos and other types of IPTV service providers.

 The service, called IP-PRIME, is a centralized system that will distribute both standard- and high-definition channels and programming.
 The company is basing IP-PRIME from Vernon Valley, N.J., where video and audio content will be received and processed for distribution via satellite and fiber landlines to IPTV service provider hubs around the country.

-SES Americom said IP-PRIME will send encrypted programming to the telco’s video center, and offer support for a range of conditional access and middleware platforms for the final distribution the IP set-tops.
+SES Americom said IP-PRIME will send encrypted programming to the telco’s video center, and offer support for a range of conditional access and middleware platforms for the final distribution to the IP set-tops.

 The National Rural Telecommunications Cooperative (NRTC) has already inked a preliminary agreement to trial the service in early 2006.
 The NRTC serves rural and independent telcos that reach more than 10 million homes combined.